+Overall, the number of test cases seems to be sufficient to derive a trend towards the required computation time.
+Moreover, the results show that the computability of the optimal $n$-soft domatic partitions for $n\in \{3,4,5\}$ is given for the set of graphs $SG_1$.

-Figure \ref{fig:res_max} shows the results for the computation of the maximal $3$, $4$ and $5$-soft domatic partitions of $SG_1$.
+Fig. \ref{fig:res_max} shows the results for the computation of the maximal $3$, $4$ and $5$-soft domatic partitions of $SG_1$.

-The diagrams are structured in the same way as the diagrams from Figure \ref{fig:res_opt}.
+The diagrams are structured in the same way as the diagrams from Fig. \ref{fig:res_opt}.
 The results in this figure are also subject to empirical fluctuations, particularly due to the limited number of test cases.

-The topmost diagram of Figure \ref{fig:res_max} displays the results of the maximal $3$-soft domatic partition.
-It shows that the median of the computation time increases with an increasing number of nodes in the graph.
-Furthermore, we can see that the increase of the average node degree comes with a decrease of the median of the computation time.
-This can be a consequence of the decreasing number of nodes that reach optimality and therefore contribute to the optimality result of the LPs.
-A similar effect becomes visible in the results of the computation of the maximal $4$-soft domatic partition in Figure \ref{fig:res_max} as well.
-While for graphs with an average node degree of $3$, the LPs can be solved optimally in relatively low time because only a small number of nodes contributes to the optimality result.
-For graphs with an average node degree of $4$, $5$ and $6$, we can again see a decrease of the median of the computation time along with an increase of the average node degree.
-With a larger empirical variation, we can see in the plot of the results of the maximal $5$-soft domatic partitions of Figure \ref{fig:res_max} that now for graphs with an average node degree of $5$, the median of the computation time behaves similar to the median of the computation time of graphs with an average node degree of $3$ for maximal $4$ as well as $5$-soft domatic partitions.
+The topmost diagram of Fig. \ref{fig:res_max} displays the results of the maximal $3$-soft domatic partition.
+It shows that the mean of the computation time increases with an increasing number of nodes in the graph.
+Furthermore, we can see that the increase of the average node degree comes with a decrease of the mean of the computation time.
+This can be a consequence of the decreasing number of nodes that do not cause any coverage errors and therefore contribute to the optimality result of the LPs.
+A similar effect becomes visible in the results of the computation of the maximal $4$-soft domatic partition in Fig. \ref{fig:res_max} as well.
+The observed patterns in computation time for maximal $3$ and $4$-soft domatic partitions align with the trends observed in the optimal $3$ and $4$-soft domatic partitions, as depicted in Fig. \ref{fig:res_opt}.
+These trends indicate an increase in computation time for graphs where the average node degrees are equal to or lower than the computed partition size.
+The trend continues in general for the computation time of the optimal and maximal $5$-soft domatic partitions while the order of plots for graphs with average node degrees greater and equal to the partition changes compared to the other graphs.
+In a broader sense, the consistent trend persists regarding the computation time for both the optimal and maximal $5$-soft domatic partitions.